ttag-org/ttag/gitbook/quick-start.md

 startCount(3);
 ```
+> We should use msgid tag for the first argument of ngettext function due to a reasons described [here](why-use-msgid-for-ngettext.md)

 Let's also add script to npm scripts section to be able to execute our modified file in package.json: